Unsure where you owe sales or use tax

 Why use tax is missed

 TaxMap uses AI where it adds real value to extract and standardize invoice and purchase data, then identify use tax exposure alongside sales tax exposure using consistent rules.
+Most businesses do not actively look for use tax exposure until a problem surfaces.
 See how TaxMap works.
 Nonprofits and educational institutions should be aware of use tax exposure as well.
 Check out our Sales Tax Exposure for Nonprofits in Texas page.

 What to do after identifying use tax exposure